 All banks are required to follow the principles of the Basel accord in calculating their capital adequacy ratios.
 Basel II was introduced effective 17 November 2009 by way of UAE Central Bank Circular Number 27/2009.
 Since 1993, the UAE Central Bank had imposed a 10 per cent. minimum total capital ratio on all UAE banks.
 In a circular dated 30 August 2009, the UAE Central Bank announced amendments to its capital adequacy requirements, such that UAE banks were required to have a total capital adequacy ratio of at least 11 per cent., with a Tier 1 ratio of not less than 7 per cent., by 30 September 2009.
 Furthermore, the UAE Central Bank required banks operating in the UAE to increase their Tier 1 capital adequacy ratio to at least 8 per cent., with a minimum total capital adequacy ratio of at least 12 per cent., by 30 June 2010.
 Thereafter, through its circular dated 17 November 2009 introducing Basel II, the UAE Central Bank stated that it was expected that the main banks in the UAE would move to the Foundation Internal Rating Based approach under Basel II in due course.
 Through this circular, the UAE Central Bank reiterated that all banks operating in the UAE were required to maintain a minimum capital adequacy ratio of 11 per cent. at all times, increasing to 12 per cent. by 30 June 2010 and also laid out its expectations in relation to Pillar II and Pillar III of the Basel II framework.
-Profits for the current period, goodwill, other intangibles, unrealised gains on investments and any shortfall in loan loss provisions are deducted from regulatory capital.
+Profits for the current period, goodwill, other intangibles, unrealised gains on investments and any shortfall in loan loss provisions were deducted from regulatory capital.

-As at the date of this Base Prospectus, the UAE Central Bank has adopted a policy of a gradual, phased introduction of the Basel III Reforms.
-As part of this gradual introduction of Basel III in the UAE, and pursuant to the February 2017 Regulations and the Accompanying Standards, the Bank is required by the UAE Central Bank to maintain a minimum total capital adequacy ratio of 12.75 per cent., effective from 1 January 2018 (increasing to a minimum total capital adequacy ratio of 13.5 per cent., effective from 1 January 2019).
-Included within this UAE Central Bank prescribed minimum total capital adequacy ratio, the Bank, as a D-SIB, is required from 1 January 2018 to maintain a Common Equity Tier 1 buffer of 0.38 per cent. (increasing to 0.50 per cent. with effect from 1 January 2019).
+As part of the introduction of Basel III in the UAE, and pursuant to the February 2017 Regulations and the Accompanying Standards, the Bank is required by the UAE Central Bank to maintain a minimum total capital adequacy ratio of 14.5 per cent. effective from 1 January 2019.
+Included within this UAE Central Bank prescribed minimum total capital adequacy ratio, the Bank, as a D-SIB, is required from 1 January 2019 to maintain a D-SIB buffer of 1.50 per cent. which is to be met in its entirety by the Common Equity Tier 1 capital.
+In addition to the minimum capital adequacy ratio of 14.5 per cent., a counter-cyclical buffer is applicable to the Bank which is determined based on the basis of the geographical distribution of assets and the counter-cyclical capital buffer applicable in such jurisdictions.

-Whilst the calculation of capital adequacy ratios in the UAE follows the Bank of International Settlements guidelines, claims on or guaranteed by GCC central governments and central banks are risk-weighted at zero per cent. and claims on GCC government non-commercial public sector entities are risk-weighted at 50 per cent.
+Whilst the calculation of capital adequacy ratios in the UAE follows the Bank of International Settlements guidelines, claims on or guaranteed by GCC central governments and central banks are risk-weighted at zero per cent. and claims on UAE government non-commercial public sector entities are risk-weighted at zero per cent.
 Under the Union Law, banks are required to transfer 10 per cent. of profit each year into a statutory reserve until this reaches 50 per cent. of capital.
 Distributions cannot be made from this reserve, except in special legally defined circumstances.
 All dividends paid by UAE banks have to be authorised in advance by the UAE Central Bank.